mflorence99/serverx-angular/README.md

 > Your app may be in an inner directory, whose name is the name of the app as known to the Angular CLI.
 In ths case, ServeRX-angular needs that inner directory, for example `./dist/hello-world`.

 You must also create a deployment YAML or JSON file to describe the serverless deployment of your app to ServeRX-angular.
-You might have different versions of this file and your development computer and your CI or build servers.
+You might have different versions of this file on your development computer and your CI or build servers.

 > Either YAML or JSON syntax can be used, although this document uses JSON for illustration.